EvWilson/spelunk.nvim/README.md

 - Capture and manage bookmarks as stacks of line number locations
 - Opt-in persistence of bookmarks on a per-directory basis
 - Togglable UI, with contextual and rebindable controls
+	- Can also customize layout and panel rendering
 - Cycle bookmarks via keybind
 - Jump directly to bookmark by index
 - Telescope integration - fuzzy find over bookmarks and stacks
 - Lualine integration - show the number of bookmarks in the current buffer
 - Sign column index display
+- Mark aliases
+- Treesitter integration - show grammar context

+See the `faqs/` directory for more custom setup guides.

 ## Requirements
 Neovim (**stable** only) >= 0.10.0